 Coherent is the world’s leading laser company, producing industrial lasers and laser solutions for a broad range of commercial, industrial and scientific applications.
 The company was founded in May, 1966.
 As it was for most companies starting out in the mid-1960s, the company’s start was modest.
 With limited financial resources, Coherent established its headquarters in the Palo Alto, Calif., home of one of its founders.
 Today Coherent is one of the world’s leading photonics manufacturers and innovators.
 With headquarters in the heart of Silicon Valley and offices spanning the globe, Coherent offers a unique and distinct product portfolio that touches many different markets and industries.

 Melisa Buie makes lasers and solves problems.
-In her corporate role as director of lean operational excellence for Coherent, Inc., she works on both engineering and business problems.
+In her former corporate role as director of lean operational excellence for Coherent, Inc., she worked on both engineering and business problems.
 Buie is passionate about lean, not just as a manufacturing practice but also as a way of life in engineering and business practice.
 She is committed to bringing problem solving to all levels of the corporation and works with a global leadership team dedicated to a cultural transformation with lean.

 Her first book, Problem Solving for New Engineers: What Every Engineering Manager Wants You to Know, was published in 2017.
 Buie has co-authored more than 40 journal publications and holds five patents.
 She has worked in industry, government and academia and holds degrees from the University of Michigan and Auburn University with certifications from Stanford University and American Society for Quality.